kyma-project/kyma/docs/authorization-and-authentication/docs/011-groups-custom-resource.md

 apiVersion: authentication.kyma-project.io/v1alpha1
 kind: Group
 metadata:
-    name: sample-group
+    name: "sample-group"
 spec:
-    name: admins
+    name: "admins"
-    idpName: github
+    idpName: "github"
-    description: "admins" represent group of users with administrative privilages in the organization.
+    description: "'admins' represents the group of users with administrative privilages in the organization."
 ```

 This table analyses the elements of the sample CR and the information it contains: